yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 ### Specify a rate limit for some application consuming your API

-The following example shows how to set a rate limit for each individual app.
+The following example shows how to set a rate limit for each individual application.
+There is no rate limit on the API as a whole.
 The `overrides` section defines a 3 TPS individual rate limit for `Rate Limited App 1`, a 5 TPS individual rate limit for `Rate Limited App 2`. `Rate Limited App 3` will not be rate limited at all.

 ```
 version: v1 # Version of the file format